Topology behind topological insulators: Time reversal symmetry in crystals

 A consistent choice of $\T$ is given by the transformation

 with $\T^2=-1$.
-The identification of wavefunctions up to a sign under $\T^2$ breaks the group $SU(2)$ acting on them to $SU(2)/\Z_2\simeq SO(3)$.
-Thus the introduction of spin-orbit interactions allows changing the group acting on the spinor wavefunctions from being $SU(2)$ to ${SU(2)}/{\Z_2}$.
-This result plays a crucial role.

-Invariance under time reversal, in general, requires the existence of a state with energy $E(-k)$ if one with $E(k)$ exists, implying thereby, that states with $E(k_0)=E(-k_0)$ at a point $k_0$, called the Kramer point, are twofold degenerate, having both $\psi$ and $\T\psi$ as eigenfunctions, referred to as a Kramer pair.
+The identification of wavefunctions up to a sign under $\T^2$ breaks the group $\SU(2)$ acting on them to $\SU(2)/\Z_2\simeq \SO(3)$.
+Invariance under time-reversal requires the existence of a state with energy $E(-k)$ if one with $E(k)$ exists, implying thereby, that states with $E(k_0)=E(-k_0)$ at a point $k_0$, called the Kramer point.
+At these points there are two degenerate states, $\psi$ and $\T\psi$, called a Kramer pair.
 Generically, $k_0=0$ is a Kramer point as well as $k_0=\pm 1$, as these two points are identified in $\B$.
 A Kramer pair at $k=0$ may be associated to states on two sides of $k=0$ in two inequivalent ways maintaining the continuity of Bloch wavefunctions as well as the band function.
 This is schematically shown in Figure~\ref{fig:Cross}, where band functions are plotted and the spinorial components of wavefunctions are indicated.

 In one configuration, shown in the diagram on the left, the spin up and down components of the Kramer pair go over respectively to the up and down components of a Bloch wavefunction on both sides, resulting into two osculatory curves at the Kramer point.
 The second configuration is obtained as the up and down components go over respectively to the up and down components on one side but to a time-reversed wavefunction on the other, with up and down components exchanged according to \eq{Kpair}, as indicated in the diagram on the right of Figure~\ref{fig:Cross}.
 This results in two intersecting curves with distinct tangents at the Kramer point.
 Existence of distinct tangents mean that the band function forms a Dirac cone at this point, since the dispersion in a neighborhood of the intersection point can be brought to the form $E=\pm k$.
+Hence even though the original system is non relativistic the presence of time-reversal invariance and lattice periodicity lead to a Dirac equation structure when spin effects are important in the system.

-These are the only two types of band functions that may appear in a time reversal invariant crystalline system.
+The two types of band functions described are the only ones possible for a time reversal invariant crystalline system.